probcomp/Venturecxx/doc/type-system.md

   meant to be serializable for all types that it is reasonable to serialize (to wit, everything that does not contain an environment).

-  - [TODO] There is a 1-to-1 mapping between VentureValues and stack dicts, implemented by VentureValue.asStackDict() and VentureValue.fromStackDict(sd)
+  - There is a 1-to-1 mapping between VentureValues and stack dicts, implemented by VentureValue.asStackDict() and VentureValue.fromStackDict(sd)

   - [TODO] To the extent possible, this mapping is O(b), where b is